STEP-dev/Dogee/Readme.md

 "Join" API will let the current thread blocked until the completion of the thread.
 It takes an parameter of "timeout", in milliseconds.
 If timeout is not -1, the current thread will be waiting at most "timeout" milliseconds.
 If the wait time is out, Join will return false.
 Otherwise, it returns true.

-Note that we declare DThread as a shared class so that all its instances are stored in DSM and publicly available to Dogee cluster, which is critical for communication among Dogee master and slaves.
+Note that we declare DThread as a shared class so that all its instances are stored in DSM and publicly available to STEP cluster, which is critical for communication among STEP master and slaves.

 ### Distributed Thread Synchronization